jonasthewolf/gsn2x/README.md

 I also noticed that (also for myself) it is good to note down some history of the project:

 - It all started out in 2017 with the need for graphically representing some argumentation at work.
-  I wrote an extremely small Python script that used a jinja template to transform the YAML syntax into something Graphviz could understand.
+  I wrote a tiny Python script that used a jinja template to transform the YAML syntax into something Graphviz could understand.

   From there Graphviz could generate different output formats.
 That's where the `x` in `gsn2x` is from.